Douglass Parker: Other interests

+Parageography

-Parker had a passion for jazz, playing the trombone throughout his life, and elements of jazz improvisation and creativity were themes in his research and teaching.
-He also had interests in fantasy and science fiction, and published one of the first scholarly analyses of Tolkien's 'The Lord of the Rings.
-Creativity and fantasy are foundations of imaginary worlds—including those of the Odyssey, the Land of Oz, and Middle Earth—and in parageography Parker sought insight on the creative process of writing.
+Creativity and fantasy are foundations of imaginary worlds—including those of the Odyssey, the Land of Oz, and Middle-earth—and in parageography, Parker sought insight on the creative process of writing and worldbuilding.
 He referred to the parageography course as "a course in 'Applied Creativity'".

 Parker often combined elements of creativity with comedy, and starting in 1979 for example, developed installments of Zeus in Therapy, a series of humorous verse monologues in which Zeus reflects on his experiences and complains to his therapist about difficulties of managing the universe.
 The imagined sessions in these installments get at the power of one's innermost thoughts.
 A theatrical adaptation of "Zeus in Therapy" was developed by the Tutto Theatre Company in August 2013.

+Death

 Parker died after a bout with cancer in Austin, Texas, at age 83.
 He suggested that his epitaph read: "but I digress...".